 These couches have been highlighted by our expert Amy, who has read multiple reviews and grilled the team for their expert opinions to help narrow down the top couches out there.
 We made sure to consider four factors: style, quality, comfort, and price.

-Some couches are cut out for pizza and movie nights, while others are better fit for sleeping on.
+On this list, you'll find everything from small couches to super comfortable couches that are cut out for pizza and movie nights, while others might be a better fit for sleeping on.
 For those that can do the former, keep scrolling.
 We've found models from the likes of Anthropologie, Burrow, Wayfair, and more that'll be perfect for the living room.

 So, whether you want a spacious corner couch with room for all of the family, a chaise couch to kick back and relax on, or even a classic three-seater couch, you'll find the best options right here.